ultragorira/ultragorira.github.io/_posts/2023-04-12-UNET_Implementation_and_SAM_Exploration.md

 ![Cells_selection_mask](/images/UNET/cell_auto_mask1.png)

-It may not be too clear from this image but the model was able to segment pretty almost all elements in the image.
+It may not be too clear from this image but the model was able to segment pretty well almost all elements in the image.
 By looking at the length of the masks, it is 92.
 SAM did 92 masks on this image.
 Let's try to tweak the parameters of the SamAutomaticMaskGenerator class.

 ```